History History

 It is home to the community of Eden, where Greenfield-Central Schools' Eden Elementary School is located for grades Kindergarten through Fourth Grade.
 The school is consistently one of the Indiana's top performers in standardized tests.

-At one time, Green township had ten small frame school-houses and the home of Eden High School which was closed in 1956.
-Eden Elementary School is on the same land.
+At one time, Green Township had ten small frame school-houses and the home of Eden High School which was closed in 1956.
+Eden Elementary School is on the same land today.

 CHURCHES